-There were no work-related fatalities that occurred in each of the past three years including 2022.
-During 2022, the lost days due to work injury was 78 (2021: Nil).
+There were no work-related fatalities that occurred in each of the past three years including 2023.
+During 2023, there were no lost days due to work injury (2022: 78).

 In response to the coronavirus disease 2019 (the "COVID-19"), the Group continued to implement the health and safety precautionary measures in pursuant to the local authority's hygiene guidelines.
 The Group's anti-COVID-19 measures included, but were not limited to, measuring body temperature before entering the business premises; providing disposable hand sanitisers in the entry of the business premises; sterilising designated high risk areas frequently; keeping a proper communicating and working distance; fully disinfecting business premises regularly; and employee diversion dinning to reduce crowd gathered.
 The Group also encouraged vaccination of its employees through offering incentives.
 The management is responsible for monitoring the occupational, health and safety policy at the workplace.